My name is Szabolcs Nagy (pronounced as Sabolch) hungarian astrophotographer currently living in London.

 (for more about imaging ISS with a planetary camera and telescope please scroll down)

-I will never forget the day when I collected my first scope, namely a Skywatcher 200/1000 PDS newtonian reflector and an EQ5 Goto mount at Widescreen Centre.
+I will never forget the day when I collected my first telescope, namely a Skywatcher 200/1000 PDS newtonian reflector and an EQ5 Goto mount at Widescreen Centre.
 Honestly I was the happiest person on the whole globe!
 These are my very first shots of the equipment, Jupiter, Moon, Saturn and my very first shot of the ISS.
 It definitely looks like a skiing rabbit, isn’t it?!

 As time progressed I found myself purposefully heading to a certain direction equipment-wise.
-An equatorial mount is just not the right tool for high magnification manual International Space Station imaging as it requires you to bend and lean back and forth in such twisted way …. plus you need to turn around the whole scope once ISS is getting very close to zenith – meaning that you lose out the best possible frames of a transit when the station is the closest to your location.
+An equatorial mount is just not the right tool for high magnification manual International Space Station imaging as it requires you to bend and lean back and forth in such twisted way …. plus you need to turn around the whole scope once ISS is getting very close to zenith – meaning that you lose out the best possible frames of a flyby when the station is at closest to your location.
 It became clear that a dobson telescope might just be the right tool for me.
 After using equatorial and alt-az mounts on tripods finally I made my move and invested into a Skywatcher 250/1200 (10″) Flextube dobson telescope.
 It is easy to use, still quite easy to handle and has a big enough mirror to give my photos good enough resolution.

 Most of my better photos in the gallery were taken with the dobson telescope.
 But I must admit at this point that a small telescope might be just as useful if we thoroughly know how to use it.
 One of my most interesting shots were taken with a 90/1250! maksutov telescope.
 When Tim Peake spent 6 months in space they had some issue with the power distribution system, so basically one half pair of the solar arrays were not tracking the Sun properly – meaning that they were misaligned.
 He was about to do a spacewalk with Tim Copra to fix the issue, but luckily I could take this shot before that.